 The patient was admitted with a primary diagnosis of paranoid schizophrenia and a secondary diagnosis of paranoid personality disorder.
-He has a history of nonadherence, a past suicide attempt, and a several-month history of refusing to eat, decreased sleep, and social isolation.
+He has a history of nonadherence, a past suicide attempt, and a several month history of refusing to eat, decreased sleep, and social isolation.
 In addition, he believes people are conspiring against him, dogs talk to him, and the television sends him messages.

-The patient exhibits irritable and anxious behavior, and he has suicidal ideations and grossly impaired judgment.
-His Global Assessment of Functioning score is 28.
+The patient exhibits irritable and anxious behavior and has suicidal ideations and grossly impaired judgment.
+His GAF score is 28.
 The patient has refused voluntary treatment.
 In the meantime, he requires intense supervision until the process of inpatient involuntary commitment is completed.
 He appears disheveled, disorganized, suspicious, delusional, and paranoid.

-ТІМЕ PATIENT CONDITION/ RESPONSE PARTICIPANT ACTIONS TASKS COMPLETED 0100 Appearance: disheveled Perform assessment of patient Appropriate assessment completed?
-Behavior: Irritable, anxious, suspicious, delusional, and paranoid 🗌 Yes 🗌 No 0102 Behavior: Increasing irritability and anxiousness Apply appropriate de-escalation techniques Appropriate de-escalation techniques applied? 🗌 Yes 🗌 No 0103 Behavior: Begins acting out by Continue with de-escalation techniques and notify De-escalation techniques continued? throwing furniture coworkers 🗌 Yes 🗌 No Coworkers notified? 🗌 Yes 🗌 No 0105 Behavior: Irritability and Engage in appropriate communication with patient Appropriate communication occurred? anxiousness decrease 🗌 Yes 🗌 No
+Time Patient Condition/ Response Participant Actions Tasks Completed 0100 Appearance: disheveled Perform assessment of patient Appropriate assessment completed?
+Behavior: Irritable, anxious, suspicious, delusional, and paranoid 🗌 Yes 🗌 No 0102 Behavior: Increasing irritability Apply appropriate de-escalation techniques Appropriate de-escalation techniques applied? and anxiousness techniques 🗌 No 0103 Behavior: Begins acting out by Continue with de- escalation techniques De-escalation t continued? echniques throwing furniture and notify coworkers 🗌 Yes 🗌 No Coworkers notified tified? 🗌 Yes 🗌 No 0105 Behavior: Irritability and anxiousness Engage in appropriate communication with Appropriate col occurred? mmunication decrease patient 🗌 Yes 🗌 No